adam-coster/adam-coster/projects/site/src/routes/blog/(posts)/advent-of-code-2023/+page.md

 }
 ```

-This results in data that looks like this:
+That parser results in data that looks like this:

 ```jsonc
 [